Consensus Date: February 2018

 The test sensitivity will depend on the tests performed.
 The demonstration of medusa-head colonies with a tenacious consistency, Gram-positive staining bacilli, smooth colonies on 0.8% bicarbonate agar incubated in 5% CO2, and characteristic staining with polychrome methylene blue stain are traditionally considered to be reliable characteristics for confirmation of a B. anthracis isolate.(Table 1) B. anthracis is non-motile in motility medium (note that Bacillus cereus var. mycoides will also give a non-motile reaction).
 Motility can be tested by inoculating growth from a culture into Trypticase Soy Broth (TSB) for 2 hours at 37oC8.
 Characterisation of isolates by other phenotypic tests is unreliable and increases the hazard of exposure of laboratory workers.

 No mathematical data available.
-The traditional phenotypic characteristics described in 22.214.171.124 may not satisfactorily identify some Bacillus spp resembling B. anthracis and molecular identification methods will be required.
+The traditional phenotypic characteristics described in 18.104.22.168 may not satisfactorily identify some Bacillus spp resembling B. anthracis, nor do those tests assess the virulence capacity of B. anthracis strains so molecular identification methods are required for final confirmation.
 Laboratory personnel should be particularly aware that the Sterne strain does not produce a capsule and therefore will not give a typical reaction on Bicarbonate agar.

 A negative result in one test does not preclude a diagnosis of B. anthracis.
 Further testing as outlined above may be necessary to confirm the identification.
 Isolates should conform to the major criteria outlined above.